henrik/ectoo/README.md

 # Ectoo

-[Ecto](https://github.com/elixir-lang/ecto) is powerful, but a relatively low abstraction in some respects.
+[Ecto](https://github.com/elixir-lang/ecto) is powerful, but a relatively low-level abstraction in some respects.
 Not all simple things are easy to do.

 This library aims to remedy that by building some convenient abstractions on top of Ecto.